 This article is for Developers using the Global Delivery Network.

-The Smartling Global Delivery Network (GDN) expects source content to meet basic coding standards for HTML, XML, and JSON content-types in order to deliver well-formed responses.
+The Smartling Global Delivery Network (GDN) expects source content to meet basic coding standards for HTML, XML, and JSON content-types to deliver well-formed responses.
 Unbalanced or invalid HTML may display properly on your source site in a browser, which has less-strict HTML validation requirements, but can cause unexpected layout changes on a localized site running through the GDN.

 If a page is displaying properly on your source site, but not on the localized site, use an HTML validation tool like the W3C Markup Validation Service to check for invalid HTML on the source page.